WMInfoTech/vagrant-mdid/README.md

 ## Use

-1. Clone this repository and submodules
+1. Clone this repository and submodules `git clone --recursive https://github.com/WMInfoTech/vagrant-mdid.git`
 2. `vagrant up` (If you encounter any issues here, run `vagrant provision` to clean them up)
 3. `vagrant ssh`